-As described previously in this report, in the Republic of Croatia one law concerning radiation protection is in force: Act of 99.
+As described previously in this report, in the Republic of Croatia one law concerning radiation protection is in force: Act of 99, amended in 2003.

 The regulations which were issued on the basis of this Act are listed in the comment on the Article 7. on legislative and regulatory framework in the part dealing with radiation protection.